Epiczhul/esp32p4-rv32ima/README.md

 # uc-rv32ima
 Run linux on various MCUs with the help of RISC-V emulator.
-This project uses [CNLohr's mini-rv32ima](https://github.com/cnlohr/mini-rv32ima) RISC-V emulator core to run Linux on various MCUs such as ESP32C3, RP2040, STM32F103 etc. Although, only ESP32C3 is tested now.
-In theory, ESP series SoCs are supported, but except ESP32C3 I don't have other SoCs' dev boards, so I can't test them.
+This project uses [CNLohr's mini-rv32ima](https://github.com/cnlohr/mini-rv32ima) RISC-V emulator core to run Linux on various MCUs such as ESP32P4.
+Although, only ESP32P4 is tested now.

 ## Why
 - Just for fun
-- When CNLohr wrote [mini-rv32ima](https://github.com/cnlohr/mini-rv32ima), he said he wanted to run linux on ESP32C3, I was interested in that idea too.

-## What's missing if we want to run linux on ESP32C3
+## What's missing if we want to run linux on ESP32P4
 - A single RV32-IMC cpu core, well, this can be solved by patching the linux kernel to remove the 'A' extension usage
 - No MMU, well, this can be solved by using NOMMU
-- No enough memory, only 4MB flash and 400KB sram, well, this can be solved by adding one SPI PSRAM chip.
+- No enough memory, only 16MB flash and 768KB sram, well, this can be solved by using the 32MB PSRAM chip.
 However,
-- I can't make ESP32C3 directly executing code on PSRAM work as ESP32S3 does.
-If anyone knows the howto, kindly tell me, I really appreciate it;) Then we can directly run linux on ESP32C3!
+- I don't know how to make ESP32P4 directly execute code on PSRAM like the ESP32S3 does.
+If anyone knows the howto, kindly tell me, I really appreciate it;) Then we can directly run linux on ESP32P4!

 So far, the idea solution is to use a RISC-V IMA emulator, and use the PSRAM as the emulator's main system memory.

 ## How it works
-It uses one 8MB SPI PSRAM chip as the system memory.
+It uses one 32MB PSRAM chip as the system memory.
 On startup, it initializes the PSRAM, and load linux kernel Image(an initramfs is embedded which is used as rootfs) and device tree binary from flash to PSRAM, then start the booting.

 - To improve the performance, a simple cache is implemented, it turns out we acchieved 95.1% cache hit during linux booting:
     - 4KB cache